 - What information you should collect on a vehicle

 - How to research new cars at a dealership

 Why You Should Research New Car Prices Online?

 Dealers thrive on customers that fail to prepare before trying to buy a vehicle.
-Every day thousands of unprepared people pull into dealerships and blindly attempt to negotiate with professional car salesmen.
-Playing hardball with a dealer and not doing your homework first is a risky way to buy a car and most of the time the dealer will come out on top.
+Every day thousands of unprepared people pull into dealerships and blindly attempt to negotiate with professional car salespeople.
+Playing hardball with a dealer and not doing your homework first is a risky way to buy a car, and most of the time, the dealer will come out on top.

-There are several free tools and information on the internet What kind of tools and information can you find from an automotive research site?
-Here's a few examples of what you can do:
+What kind of tools and information can you find from automotive research sites?
+Here are a few examples of what’s available:

 - Find, search, and compare new cars available in your local area.